This plant has poison characteristics. See below.

 - Devil's trumpet, downy thorn-apple, metel

-- Shrub-like, annual herb with purple stem; leaves alternate, simple; flowers large, white or yellow, tubular, often double; fruit a spiny capsule
+- Shrub-like, annual herb with purple stem; leaves alternate, simple; 7 in. trumpet-shaped flowers, white, violet or yellow, tubular, often double; fruit a spiny capsule

 - Poison Part:

 - Hot, dry, and flushed skin, hallucinations, pupil dilation, headache, delirium, rapid and weak pulse, convulsions, and coma

 - TOXIC ONLY IF LARGE QUANTITIES EATEN.

 - Found in:

 - Landscape in flower garden as flowering annual